FOREX-Dollar retreats after bullish week

 This week's driver has been a swing in market expectations

+to a 30 percent probability a week ago and less than 20 percent

-- yet the dollar is still short of even last month's highs
+a week before that - yet the dollar is still short of even last

 "The developments are clearly supportive for the US dollar,